rsaenen/ngx-input-file/README.md

 # ngx-input-file

 **ngx-input-file** is a module to replace the html element input file and also allows you to upload files.
 Style is based on [Bootstrap File Input](http://plugins.krajee.com/file-input/demo).
-The component is compatible with [Bootstrap 4](https://getbootstrap.com/).

 ![Input File screenshot](http://img4.hostingpics.net/pics/626115inputfile1.png)